Mathics3/mathics-development-guide/docs/extending/developing-code/code-overview/ast.rst

 conditional statements, exception blocks, different kinds of expressions, and so on.
 In WL and Mathics, these are all simply built-in functions.

+In the process of Evaluation, described in the next section, more kinds of objects over the above the four may get introduced as the S-Expression is rewritten and transformed.